 On May 1, 2005, the Company acquired a Salt Lake City, Utah manufacturing facility, related capital equipment, certain inventories and assumed liabilities from Hospira, Inc. ("Hospira") for approximately \$31.8 million in cash and \$0.8 million in acquisition costs.
 The Company has a twenty-year Manufacturing, Commercialization and Development Agreement ("MCDA") with Hospira under which the Company produces for sale to Hospira on an exclusive basis substantially all the products that Hospira had manufactured at that facility.
-Hospira retains commercial responsibility for the products the Company producing, including sales, marketing, pricing, distribution, customer contracts, customer service and billing.
+Hospira retains commercial responsibility for the products the Company is producing, including sales, marketing, pricing, distribution, customer contracts, customer service and billing.
 The majority of the products the Company produces under the MCDA are Hospira's critical care products, which include medical devices such as catheters, angiography kits and cardiac monitoring systems.
 The Company has also committed to fund certain research and development to improve critical care products and develop new products for sale to Hospira, and has also committed to provide certain sales specialist support.
 The Company's prices and gross margins on the products it sells to Hospira under the MCDA are based on cost savings that it is able to achieve in producing those products over Hospira's cost to manufacture those same products at the purchase date.
-The Company records revenue net of any such reductions
+The Company records revenue net of any such reductions.

-The Company is moving all molding and automated assembly to the Salt Lake City location from its San Clemente and Connecticut locations.
-In addition, the Company is expanding its production facility in Mexico to take over substantially all manual assembly currently done in its Salt Lake City facility.
-These changes are expected to be completed by early 2007.
+The Company moved all molding and automated assembly from its San Clemente location to its Salt Lake City location and is in the process of moving its molding and automated assembly from its Connecticut location to its Salt Lake City location.
+In addition, the Company has expanded its production facility in Mexico to take over substantially all manual assembly previously done in its Salt Lake City facility.
+These changes are expected to be completed by April 2007.

-Hospira is reimbursing the Company for severance costs and certain other termination costs for workers employed at the Salt Lake City plant at the date of purchase who are involuntarily terminated within two years of the May 1, 2005 date of purchase.
-The Company will charge to expense as incurred costs of relocating personnel to Salt Lake City, and moving machinery to and installing it in Salt Lake City.
-Such costs have not been significant to date.
-The Company expects to pay one-time termination benefits to certain employees in San Clemente and Connecticut who are involuntarily terminated because of the move to Salt Lake City if they continue to render service until terminated and the liability for such benefits is being accrued ratably over the employees' expected service period in accordance with Statement of Financial Accounting Standards ("SFAS") No. 146 "Accounting for Costs Associated with Exit or Disposal Activities."
-As of March 31, 2006, the Company has \$0.9 million accrued for these exit costs.
-The total estimated exit costs associated with these terminations is \$1.2 million.
-Costs of moving production to Mexico will be capitalized or charged to expense immediately, as appropriate; relocation costs to Mexico are not expected to be material.
-Total costs of moving, relocation and termination benefits charged to expense in the first quarter of 2006 were approximately \$0.4 million and are included in cost of good sold.
+Hospira is reimbursing the Company for severance costs and certain other termination costs for workers employed at the Salt Lake City plant at the date of purchase that are involuntarily terminated within two years of the May 1, 2005 date of purchase.
+The Company expensed the costs of relocating personnel to Salt Lake City, and moving machinery to and installing it in Salt Lake City as these costs were incurred.
+The Company paid one-time termination benefits to certain employees in San Clemente and expects to pay termination benefits to certain Connecticut employees who are involuntarily terminated because of the move to Salt Lake City if they continue to render service until terminated.
+The liability for such benefits is being accrued ratably over the employees' expected service period in accordance with Statement of Financial Accounting Standards No. 146 "Accounting for Costs Associated with Exit or Disposal Activities."
+As of September 30, 2006, the Company has \$0.2 million accrued for these exit costs.
+The total estimated exit costs associated with these terminations is \$1.0 million.
+Costs of moving production to Mexico are capitalized or charged to expense immediately, as appropriate.
+Relocation costs to Mexico are not expected to be material.
+Total facility moving costs, relocation costs and termination benefit costs charged to expense in the three and nine months ended September 30, 2006 were approximately \$0.6 million and \$1.4 million, respectively and are included in cost of good sold.